GreenTheColour1/Bookshelf/README.md

-This is mostly a practice application to learn new things while still being somthing I'd use.
+This is mostly a practice application to learn new things while still being something I'd use.

-This is a web extendion made in Typescript and bundled with Parcel to make develpment easier.
+This is a web extension made in Typescript and bundled with Parcel to make development easier.

-I made this extention to keep track of the last chapter I read in the novels I read online.
-I read a lot of transalted novels where the url of a chapter would be somthing like https://<nameoftranslator>.com/<nameofnovel>/<chapternumber> so I figured I could try and make something that would automatically keep track of the last chapter I read.
+I made this extension to keep track of the last chapter I read in the novels I read online.
+I read a lot of translated novels where the url of a chapter would be something like https://<nameoftranslator>.com/<nameofnovel>/<chapternumber> so I figured I could try and make something that would automatically keep track of the last chapter I read.

 NOTE: This is still a work in progress and is not ready for use.

-NOTE 2: This extention only works on Firefox as Firefox doesn't support Manifest v3 and Chromium browsers don't support Manifest v2 anymore so I just made it for the one I use
+NOTE 2: This extension only works on Firefox as Firefox doesn't support Manifest v3 and Chromium browsers don't support Manifest v2 anymore so I just made it for the one I use

 To run on your local machine:

-1. Clone the repo then run `yarn add` to install the dependancies
+1. Clone the repo then run `yarn add` to install the dependencies

 2. Run `yarn build` to build the project

-3. Run `yarn start`, then assuming you have firefox installed it should open a new firefox window with the extention installed as a temporary add-on
+3. Run `yarn start`, then assuming you have Firefox installed it should open a new Firefox window with the extension installed as a temporary add-on

 TODO:

-1. Finish chapter data stroage
+1. Finish chapter data storage

 2. Style popup (Vue.js? idk yet)

 3. Add page to view all novels currently being tracked and a button to jump to last chapter read

-4. Make the sure the extention works well on mobile
+4. Make the sure the extension works well on mobile